bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 If you want application to keep running after workspace terminal is closed start it with **"&!"** at the end.

 For example, in the last section we started *npm-gui* tool with command `npm-gui 0.0.0.0:8030`.
-If you close the workspace terminal, this application witll stop running.
+If you close the workspace terminal, this application will stop running.
 To keep it running after terminal is closed, execute

 > `npm-gui 0.0.0.0:8030 &!`